jion/python-scraper/README.md

 places that maybe it adds unnecesary complecity for the purpose of this example.
-This takes me a little bit more time refactoring, for a problem that I almost resolve in a sandbox in 15 min (I left the sandbox file just in case you have curiosity)
+This takes me a little bit more time refactoring, for a problem that I almost resolve in a sandbox in 15 min (I left the sandbox file just in case you have curiosity) Finally, a better error handler is missing.
+I left that to do after all the "most important" things and finally I haven't enough time to make that.
+I think unit testing is an important tool also to discover missing error handling of some parts.